1. Application

 8.1 Deliverables

-Subject to payment of fees, we grant you a perpetual, worldwide, non-exclusive, non-transferable license to use the deliverables (reports, scripts, instrumentation files) for your internal business purposes, including sharing them with your auditors, regulators, customers, or insurers as needed.
+Subject to payment of fees, we grant you a perpetual, worldwide, non-exclusive, non-transferable license to use the written deliverables (executive summary and technical report) for your internal business purposes, including sharing them with your auditors, regulators, customers, or insurers as needed.

 We retain ownership of all methodology, internal templates, scripts, exploit primitives, and tools we developed before, or independently of, the engagement.
 Nothing in the engagement transfers ownership of these to you.